gleechi/gleechi.github.io/pages/0.12.0/unity/unity_component_vgarticulation.md

 To do that, you can add a **disabled** VG_Articulation component to the object, which your script can receive and use as the argument in the [ChangeObjectJoint](virtualgrasp_unityapi.0.12.0.html#changeobjectjoint) function.

 As a result, all the parameters set in the component will be specified in runtime on the object.

+{% include important.html content="Runtime disabling one VG_Articulation and enabling another VG_Articulation will not achieve joint change.
+[ChangeObjectJoint](virtualgrasp_unityapi.0.12.0.html#changeobjectjoint-1) has to be used to change joint." %}

 ### RecoverObjectJoint